Parts of a Bar

 The back bar is the business area of your bar.
 It’s where drinks are mixed and poured, and all your liquor, glassware, and other supplies are kept.
 You need enough room in the back bar to accommodate all the storage you need and to allow you ample space to move around.
 Ultimately, the back bar is about function over form.
 There are a few optional features you can add to your back bar for some additional style and functionality:

-The glass rail is a flat piece of wood attached to the back of the bar top, meant to hold glasses as you mix drinks.
+The drink rail is a flat piece of wood attached to the back of the bar top, meant to hold glasses as you mix drinks.
 Our glass rails come in a variety of wood species and can be made to fit any length of bar.